 At chapel and class as usual.
-Had Ron Haynes’† class and men† and had some trouble.
-Mr Mullins on the desk as Dick is unwell.
+Had Ron Haynes’ class and mine and had some trouble.
+Mr Mullens on the desk as Dick is unwell.
 Reverend Arthur Strother preached and was very slow in his delivery.
+Willie Blaikie went round with us at night.
 Charlie sang a piece from “St Paul”.
-There was some trouble about his book and some misunderstanding†.
+There was some trouble about his book and some misunderstanding.
 The German submarines sunk some British ships in the Irish Sea1.

-At work as usual.
+At work as usual1.
 Finished shortly before 2 o’clock.
 Went round with Charlie and called at Whittakers in the afternoon and arranged to go to the King’s Theatre directly†.
 Went to the King’s Theatre and heard “Il Trovatore”.
-It was very good though I didn’t like it as well as Wednesday night’s piece.
+It was very good though I didn’t like it so well as Wednesday night’s piece2.

 At work as usual.
 Very busy all day.
 Wrote to Ernie and went out last thing.
 Read a bit.
 A good deal of excitement about the business.

 At work as usual.
 Went down to the chapel at night to the General Church Meeting.
 The speakers were Reverend John Moore†, Dr Baker and another chap.
-We were early.
+We were very late.
 Charlie sang “Lord God of Abram”.
 Refreshments served out.
-Spent whole night there.
+Spent the whole night there.

 At work as usual.
 Busy all day.
 Went to the opera at night and enjoyed it immensely.
 Saw Aida at the King’s Theatre.
 The principals were Miss Doris Weddill, and Miss Dora Gibson.
-The bass was very good indeed and well staged†.
-A lot of excitement about the movement prospects.
+The piece was very good indeed and well staged.
+A lot of excitement about the moving prospects.

 Decided to take shop & house in Eldon Street1.

-At work as usual busy.
+At work and very busy.
 Charlie called and we went up to the recruiting office.
 Charlie was refused on account of his finger being off1.
 We called at the other office and he was refused there.
 A man from the County Court left a paper to the effect that Father’s Compensation Case would come on Feb 17/15.
 Two men hurt at work.